fusionlanguage/fut/doc/reference.md

 listOfInts.Insert(0, 1337); // insert at the beginning
 ```

-Object or array _storage_ must be added/inserted without specifying the value.
+Object or array _storage_ must be added/inserted to the list
+without specifying the value.

 ```csharp
 listOfCircles.Add();
 listOfIntPairs.Insert(0); // insert at the beginning
 ```

-Use indexing to retrieve and overwrite list elements.
+Use indexing to retrieve or overwrite list elements.

 ```csharp
 Circle! firstCircle = listOfCircles[0];